mckset/Navify/README.md

 - Windows support
 - Ability to edit the song, their url, and their volume in one window
 - Local search
+- Ability to add new paths to the local songs section
+- More settings

 Known Issues
 ------------
 - The [TRACKS] marker still shows up in folders with files even though they are not music files